by Randy Fairfield, 11/8/16

 Please list any top resources (websites, publications, online forums, etc.) for getting important information or learning content relevant to your role.

 Google+, Twitter, and various blogs are helpful.
-I find myself sometimes looking at other resources by Google for Education Certified Trainers.
+I find myself sometimes looking at other resources by Google Certified Trainers.
 I especially appreciate Eric Curts’s and Alice Keeler’s blogs.
 I always learn something from the demo slams hosted by Lee Webster too.
 I also enjoy sharing my expertise and am working hard to be a resource for others as well.

 What is the most challenging aspect of this role?